cyberholics/Machine-learning-zoomcamp-/README.md

 N/B Every code,projects, articles here are written and done by me and me alone, i use this repo to track my progress and showcase what i have been learning

-* Blog contain article while taking the course
+* Blog contain article i wrote  while taking the course
 * Data contains the datasets i used in the course
 * Rough_notebooks contains the code i wrote when praticing what i learnt in the course .